nils-eilers/NODISKEMU/README.md

 ### XInum ###
-Switches the display mode for mountables files (i.e. disk images and M2I). num can be 0, in which case the file will be shown with its normal type in the directory or 1 which will show all mountable files as DIRectory entries (but they can still be
+Switches the display mode for mountable files (i.e. disk images and M2I). num can be 0, in which case the file will be shown with its normal type in the directory or 1 which will show all mountable files as DIRectory entries (but they can still be